pdbesse/E-Commerce-Back_End/README.md

-# Employee-Tracker
+# Ecommerce-Back-End

 ## Description

-This app allows the user create, view, and manage a company employee database.
+This app allows the user to view, create, update, and delete categories, products, and tags in an ecommerce database.

 ---